 COSHH: What does it stand for?
+Why is it so important?
 There are so many acronyms used in the health and safety industry that, sometimes, it may feel easier just to turn a blind eye to them all.

 What’s even worse is often it seems like these health and safety terms have nothing to do with what you do or practice in your career.